JetBrains/kotlin-web-site/docs/topics/exceptions.md

 > {type="tip"}

 The `finally` block in Kotlin is used to execute code after the `try` and any `catch` blocks have been completed.
 The `finally` block is executed regardless if an exception was thrown or caught.
-You can use it for cleanup tasks and ensure that certain operations are completed no matter what happens in the `try-catch` blocks.
+You can use it for cleanup tasks, such as closing files or network connections, ensuring that certain operations are completed no matter what happens in the `try-catch` blocks.

 Here is how you would typically use the `try-catch-finally` blocks together: